Beer Cans (Boombox Brewing Co.)

 Monster Movie Marathon

-These advertisements promote the fictional movie marathon event, Monster Movie Marathon, run at the Tampa Theater and giving credit to Universal Studios.
+These advertisements promote the fictional movie marathon event, Monster Movie Marathon, run at the Tampa Theater with credit to Universal Studios.
 This series includes 6 movie posters, an outdoor billboard, and a social media post, all without showing the monster itself.
 I also created a program including movie times and synopses that would be provided at the event.

 Museum Artist Exhibition Catalog (Heather Polk's "Art C.U.R.E.S All")